pagarme/superbowleto/README.md

 Create a new boleto.

-After creating the boleto (on our database), we will try to register the boleto withing the provider.
+After creating the boleto (on our database), we will try to register the boleto within the provider.
 Here, there's two possible outcomes: a) the provider could be reached, could process the boleto and gave us a status (either `registered` or `refused`); or b) the provider could not be reached or could not process the boleto (giving us an `unknown`/`undefined`/`try_later` status).

 ##### a) Provider **could** process the boleto